Introduction

 Temperature Oxygen Relationship & Seasonality

 As noted in the previous post, deep lakes in our area develop a thermocline in the summer, with relatively warm water near the surface (to approximately 25-30 feet) and relatively cool water near the bottom of the lake, with a zone of rapidly decreasing temperature (the thermocline) in between.
 The colder deeper water is more dense then the warmer surface waters and the thermocline in between limits the ability of the water in these two zones to mix.
 Generally, all plant life and plant growth occurs in the warmer surface waters, thus, producing oxygen (in dissolved format) for this zone.
 In contrast, in the deeper zone, no new oxygen is being added and oxygen is being used by bacteria as organic matter is broken down.
-These processes result in a faily well oxygenated zone above the thermocline and an area of (sometimes extreme) oxygen depltion below the thermocline.
-The result is that the dissolved oxygen profile tends to be very similar to the temperatue profile (Figure 1).
+These processes result in a fairly well oxygenated zone above the thermocline and an area of (sometimes extreme) oxygen depletion below the thermocline.
+The result is that the dissolved oxygen profile tends to be very similar to the temperature profile (Figure 1).

 The oxygen profile just described sets up quickly on our lakes following the spring turnover period.
 Our Eagle Lake data does not include samples from early enough in the year to show the vertical mixing throughout the water column.
 However, Figure 2 shows the general pattern described above for all sample dates, but also shows the general tend that dissolved oxygen in the upper layer is higher in the early and late samples as cooler water can hold more dissolved oxygen.